Pryancito/zeusircd/gc/README.md

 They will decrease with the number of processors if parallel marking is enabled.

-(On 2007 vintage machines, GC times may be on the order of 5 ms per MB of accessible memory that needs to be scanned and processed.
+(On 2007 vintage machines, GC times may be on the order of 5 msecs per MB of accessible memory that needs to be scanned and processor.
 Your mileage may vary.)
 The incremental/generational collection facility may help in some cases.